keybittech/awayto-v2/app/landing/content/docs/guides/socket_basics.md

   - the socket server checks the incoming `authCode` against what has been stored on the server, expiring the ticket
   - the request is upgraded to a web socket connection and the browser can proceed to send messages using the `connectionId`

-After having connected, the socket connection should send a `'subscribe'` action, with the desired topic.
-An example of this can be seen in the [web socket provider]({{< param "repoURL" >}}/blob/main/api/src/routes/sock.ts).
-Before subscribing to a topic, the socket server must ensure the user is allowed.
+After having connected, the client can use the `transmit` function described previously to send a  `'subscribe'` action, along with the desired topic.
+An abstracted example of this process is used in the `useWebSocketSubscribe` hook.

+While subscribing to a topic, the socket server must ensure the user is allowed.
 This can be done in many different ways depending on the purpose of the socket connection.
 Currently the only implementation for socket comms is based around the `Exchange` module, which handles meetings between users.
 Exchanges are a record representing what happens in a meeting.
 The meeting itself (date, time, participants, etc.) is a separate record called a `Booking`.
 Users joining an Exchange chatroom are required to be related to that booking record id in the database.
 This is a complex interaction but ensures participants are valid for a given topic.
-Using the Exchange concept as an example, we'll break down the process here:
+Using the Exchange module as an example, we'll break down the process here:

 1. The users clicks, for example, a link which redirects them to `/app/exchange/:id` using a booking id, which routes them to the Exchange component, and pulls out the ID as a parameter.